ajfisher/building-droids-with-js/slides2.md

 Notes:

 That's enough of talking about why JS is really well suited to working with robotics.
-We all work with JavaScript and know it's a real and interesting language - Let's move on to what the hardware stack looks like.
+Let's move on to what the hardware stack looks like.

 ---